cesarvr/okd-client/README.md

  - **user, password**  Your user and password.
  - **strictSSL** Some implementations like [Minishfit](https://github.com/minishift/minishift) use a self-signed SSL certificate which trigger a security warning for https clients, is that your case turn this to false.

-The login functions returns an ``okd`` object after it finish the authentication with the server.
+The login functions returns an ``okd`` object after it finish the authentication with the server, the ``okd`` object is the one in charge of to talk against the API server.

 <a name="token"/>

 #### With Token